-- Potentially redefines the semantics of reliability - One-to-many (single sender) vs. many-to-many (multiple senders) - Need not be IP multicast: transport/application layer replication (overlays) suffice - "Connection" semantics: When has a "connection setup" succeeded? - · When all intended members have joined? - · When a quorum of intended members have joined? - · When a certain subset of the intended members have joined? - Orderly "connection" release can be signaled in-band - What are failure criteria for "connections"? - If any one member fails? - If a quorum of members is no longer available? - .
-If any of or all of a certain subset of members fails? - Can/should unicast-derived transport layer semantics be applied? - Reliable multicast semantics much more dependent on the application!
+- Potentially redefines the semantics of reliability - One-to-many (single sender) vs. many-to-many (multiple senders) - Need not be IP multicast: transport/application layer replication (overlays) suffice - ▶ "Connection" semantics: When has a "connection setup" succeeded? - When all intended members have joined? - When a quorum of intended members have joined? - When a certain subset of the intended members have joined? - How does "connection setup" work? - Contact peers out of band? (how to make someone join a group...) - Orderly "connection" release can be signaled in-band - What are failure criteria for "connections"? - · If any one member fails? - If a quorum of members is no longer available? - If any of or all of a certain subset of members fails? - Can/should unicast-derived transport layer semantics be applied? - Reliable multicast semantics much more dependent on the application!